RichardScottOZ/pyBacktrack/docs/pybacktrack_stratigraphy.rst

              and a warning is emitted to ``standard error`` on the console.
              This can happen as a result of uncertainties in the sediment thickness grid.

+.. note:: | You can avoid adding a base layer if you know that the drill site was drilled to basement depth (and hence should
+            represent the total sediment thickness) but the total sediment thickness *grid* sampled at the drill site location has a larger value than the drill site thickness.
+This would normally result in a base layer being added automatically.
+          | To avoid adding a base layer, specify the ``-ns`` command-line option in the :ref:`backtrack <pybacktrack_backtrack>`
+            and :ref:`backstrip <pybacktrack_backstrip>` modules.
+This essentially ignores the total sediment thickness grid.

+By default, the lithology of the base layer is ``Shale``, but can be changed using the ``-b`` command-line option in the :ref:`backtrack <pybacktrack_backtrack>` and :ref:`backstrip <pybacktrack_backstrip>` modules.

 You can optionally write out an amended drill site file that adds this base sediment layer.
 This is useful when you want to know the basement depth at the drill site location.

+.. note:: To output an amended drill site file, specify the amended output filename using the ``-o`` command-line option
+          in the :ref:`backtrack <pybacktrack_backtrack>` or :ref:`backstrip <pybacktrack_backstrip>` module.

 For example, backtracking the ODP drill site 699 (located on *ocean* crust):